 List of content you will read in this article:

 The SSH protocol works in the client-server model, where one device is the server and the other acts as a client.
-The SSH client will establish the connection process and uses public-key cryptography to verify the identity of the SSH server.
+The SSH client will establish the connection process and use public-key cryptography to verify the identity of the SSH server.
 After the connection has been set up, the SSH protocol will use strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the data that is being transferred between the client and server.

 The image below will show the server and client data flow.